 SFPs are can be well-suited for certain Artistic careers, jobs, and majors, as both Fi and Se contribute a concern for taste and beauty.
-While INFPs and ENFPs are generally better geared for creative writing and other varieties of ideational creativity, SFPs excel in arts requiring visual / kinesthetic / sensory intelligence.
+While the INFP and ENFP types are generally better geared for creative writing and other varieties of ideational creativity, SFPs excel in arts requiring visual / kinesthetic / sensory intelligence.

 - Acting, actor, actress

 - Culinary arts

 - Disc jockey

 - Musician / vocalist / performance

 - Painter, sculptor, visual arts

 - Photography, photographer